Deci-AI/super-gradients/documentation/source/LRScheduling.md

         When str:

-        Learning rate scheduling policy, one of ['StepLRCallback','PolyLRCallback','CosineLRCallback','function'].
+        Learning rate scheduling policy, one of ['StepLRCallback','PolyLRCallback','CosineLRCallback','FunctionLRCallback'].

         'StepLRCallback' refers to constant updates at epoch numbers passed through `lr_updates`.
 Each update decays the learning rate by `lr_decay_factor`.